Omega-3

 Upside Rationale

-Speed of Onset (2.5/5.0).
-Omega-3 is slow because EPA and DHA need to incorporate into membranes before most effects show up.
-Triglycerides can respond within about 2 weeks at therapeutic doses, especially with prescription EPA or high-dose EPA+DHA.
+Omega-3 is slow because EPA and DHA must incorporate into cell membranes before most effects appear, so speed is its weak dimension.
+Triglycerides can respond within roughly 2 weeks at therapeutic doses, especially with prescription EPA or high-dose EPA plus DHA.
 Inflammatory markers often need at least 4 weeks.
-Depression response usually follows an antidepressant-like 4-8 week window.
-Omega-3 Index retesting makes most sense after 12-16 weeks because red-blood-cell turnover is slow.
-Users looking for same-day focus, mood, pain relief, or energy will usually be disappointed.
+Depression response usually follows an antidepressant-like 4-to-8-week window.
+Retesting the Omega-3 Index makes most sense after 12 to 16 weeks because red-blood-cell turnover is slow.
+Anyone expecting same-day focus, mood lift, pain relief, or energy from omega-3 will usually be disappointed.
+The practical implication is patience: omega-3 is a build-and-hold intervention, and judging it on the first week guarantees a false negative on an otherwise effective supplement.

-Durability (2.0/5.0).
-Omega-3 benefits are supplementation-dependent unless the user permanently changes diet.
-EPA and DHA levels decline after stopping and generally wash out over 6-12 weeks as membrane fatty acids turn over.
-There is no durable learned skill, structural adaptation, or one-time reset.
-The durable route is not a cycle.
-It is either regular fatty fish intake or ongoing supplement use.
-That makes omega-3 less durable than behavioral interventions and more like vitamin D maintenance: useful when needed, but levels drift when inputs stop.
+Omega-3 benefits are supplementation-dependent unless the user permanently changes diet, which caps its durability on the upside.
+EPA and DHA levels decline after stopping and generally wash out over 6 to 12 weeks as membrane fatty acids turn over, so there is no durable learned skill, structural adaptation, or one-time reset to bank.
+The durable route with omega-3 is not a clever cycle; it is either regular fatty fish intake or ongoing supplementation.
+That makes omega-3 less durable than behavioral interventions and more like vitamin D maintenance: genuinely useful while the inputs continue, but the gains drift back toward baseline when intake stops.
+The honest upside framing is that omega-3 pays out reliably during use, not as a permanent upgrade you keep after quitting.

-Bioindividuality Upside (3.5/5.0).
-Omega-3 is highly context-dependent.
-Strong responders are low-baseline Western adults, people with Omega-3 Index below 5%, elevated triglycerides, EPA-responsive depression, rheumatoid arthritis, chronic inflammatory pain, low fish intake, and FADS1/FADS2 variants that reduce ALA conversion.
-Weak responders include people eating sardines, mackerel, salmon, herring, or roe several times weekly, high-fish cultures with already high baseline levels, and users buying low-dose or oxidized capsules.
-ApoE4 status may also blunt some cognitive expectations.
-Testing beats guessing because the same capsule can be repletion for one person and noise for another.
+Omega-3 response is highly context-dependent, so bioindividuality strongly shapes who actually benefits.
+Strong responders are low-baseline Western adults, people with an Omega-3 Index below 5 percent, those with elevated triglycerides, EPA-responsive depression, rheumatoid arthritis, chronic inflammatory pain, low fish intake, and FADS1 or FADS2 variants that reduce ALA conversion.
+Weak responders include people already eating sardines, mackerel, salmon, herring, or roe several times weekly, high-fish cultures with high baseline levels, and anyone buying low-dose or oxidized capsules.
+ApoE4 status may blunt some cognitive expectations.
+The takeaway is that testing beats guessing with omega-3, because the same capsule is meaningful repletion for a deficient person and near-noise for someone whose membranes are already saturated.

 | Dimension | Weight | Score | Visual | Weighted |